 After one is baptized, one is considered a full member of the Church and is welcome to participate in Holy Communion.
 The Rite of Confirmation is encouraged for all adults who wish to make a mature profession of their faith and strengthen the gifts, which were bestowed in baptism.
 Confirmation also officially makes you an Episcopalian.
 Those who have been confirmed in another Christian denomination may be received into the Episcopal Church.
 Confirmations are scheduled based on the availability of the Bishop.

-For more information about baptisms, contact the Reverend Jacob Pierce, Associate Rector.
-If you would like to prepare for baptism, complete this Registration Form (a PDF will open in a separate window).
+For more information about baptisms, please read “Regarding Baptisms at St. Peter’s” and contact the Reverend Jacob E. Pierce, Rector, using our Contact form..
+Holy Baptism Registration Forms are available here (a PDF will open in a separate window).